filipemarques87/my-smart-home/README.md

 ## How to install
 The server runs in a service.
 Change the application root path in `start.sh` and in `mysmarthome.service` file to your directory and then copy the `mysmarthome.service` file to `/etc/systemd/system`.

-Run the following commands: `systemctl start mysmarthome` and then `systemctl start mysmarthome`
+Run the following commands: `systemctl start mysmarthome` and then `systemctl enable mysmarthome`

 ## File structure
 ```